creme332/invento/README.md

-# invento
+# invento 🤠

-A basic inventory management app built with MERN.
+A basic inventory management app built with MERN stack.

 ![Screenshot of website](image.png)